w3f/Grants-Program/application-BikaProject.md

 ### Team's experience
 Bika StarX team has members who are able to work together and have ideas or abilities according to experience, team members have 3 years experience in Crypto and Blockchain project development, we will create and provide the latest innovations with qualified technology for development in the polkadot ecosystem.

- :zap: If any of your deliverables is based on somebody else's work, make sure you work and publish _under the terms of the license_ of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Teams that submit others' work without attributing it will be immediately terminated.**
-### Team Code Repos

 Please also provide the GitHub accounts of all team members.
 If they contain no activity, references to projects hosted elsewhere or live are also fine.